caseywhorton/lands-between-RAG/README.md

 3. **Evaluating LLM Accuracy with Context**
    Assessing the accuracy of an LLM with additional context primarily measures the quality of the data in the corpus.
 If the corpus contains minimal or flawed information on a subject, evaluation metrics are expected to be low, regardless of the model’s underlying capability.

+4. **Content and Context Matters**
+   Because the content is passed with every prompt, including instructions on using recent data and timestamps ensures the model responses include temporal information.

 ---

 ### What Works